gregorygandy/gregorygandy/README.md

-- 👋 Hi, I’m Gregory Gandy
+- 👋 Hi, I’m Gregory Gandy.
-- I am interested in web development and machine learning
+- I am interested in web development and machine learning.
-- My current focus is on learning C# and the .NET ecosystem
+- My current focus is on learning C# and the .NET ecosystem.
-- I am a computer science student at Oregon State University and an IT Intern at the City of Salem
+- I am a computer science student at Oregon State University and an IT Intern at the City of Salem.
 - In my free time, I take massive open online courses (MOOCs) like [Intro to Analytics Modeling](https://omscs.gatech.edu/isye-6501-intro-analytics-modeling), [CS50x](https://github.com/gregorygandy/CS50x), and [Full Stack open](https://fullstackopen.com/en/), and work on projects like project1, project2, and project3.